The Ph.D. in Creativity

 The Origins of this Program

 David Yager and Jonathan Fineberg met in 2015 at a conference on cross-disciplinary thinking in art and science sponsored by the National Academies of Sciences, Engineering and Medicine (part of the National Academies Keck Futures Initiative).
 Well known for his pathfinding work in medicine and art, the academies had asked David Yager to serve on the steering committee.
 The organizers asked Jonathan Fineberg to speak about his new book Modern Art at the Border of Mind and Brain which crosses psychoanalysis and neuroscience with art criticism for a fresh perspective on creative thinking.
 At this conference, Jonathan and David began a conversation that led to their collaboration in creating this radically reconceived Ph.D.
-On the premise that creative thinking lay at the heart of innovation in all fields, beginning the degree with an intensive focus on creative thinking made sense and starting in an art school, regardless of the fields of research, seemed appropriate.
+On the premise that creative thinking lay at the heart of innovation in all fields, it seemed appropriate to offer this first ever Ph.D. in Creativity—irrespective of the field of inquiry—in an art school and to begin with an intensive focus on creative thinking in the arts.

 - “The reasonable man adapts himself to the world: the unreasonable one persists in trying to adapt the world to himself.
 Therefore all progress depends on the unreasonable man.”
 George Bernard Shaw, Maxims for Revolutionists, in Man and Superman (1903), (Baltimore MD: Penguin Books, 1952), 267.